 Overall, financial openness seems to have had a negative and significant impact only on the peripheral countries (financial openness for the core countries is not significant) both in the OECD and EU subsets.
 In the OECD group the EMU dummy coefficient, in line with the findings of Schmitz and von Hagen (2012), is negative and significant indicating a negative effect of the EMU.
 The results also hold for the EU group.
 The negative sign of the EMU dummy therefore seems to be consistent with the negative impact of financial integration for peripheral countries in both the OECD and EU samples and suggests, similarly to Jaumotte and Sodsriwiboon (2010), a role of capital flows in determining CA imbalances in the periphery.
-The disentangled impact of the fiscal balance for core and peripheral countries on the CA shows in this case too that the twin deficit hypothesis is confirmed only for the core countries, while for the peripheral countries the regressor is negative but not statistically significant.32 See Table 1, in the Appendix.
+The disentangled impact of the fiscal balance for core and peripheral countries on the CA shows in this case too that the twin deficit hypothesis is confirmed only for the core countries, while for the peripheral countries the regressor is negative but not statistically significant.

-4.2 Robustness with respect to time horizon, EU groups and financial openness measures
+4.2 Robustness with respect to panel techniques

-In order to check the robustness of the results of EU countries in the full sample (1986-2012), in Table 2 we replicate the same fixed effects regression procedure in a shorter sample (1999-2012) corresponding to the post-EMU period.
+In order to check the robustness of the results of EU countries in the full sample (1986-2012), in Table 6 we replicate the same fixed effects regression procedure in a shorter sample (1999-2012) corresponding to the post-EMU period.
 As a further check, given the peculiar behaviour of CA balance dynamics in Germany and Italy with respect to other core and peripheral countries, we also consider an EU subset sample that excludes Italy and Germany from the estimates (column 3).
 It is worth noting that when considering the post-EMU period the capital account openness measures can lose significance in interpretation depending on the way in which they are constructed.
-For example, the financial openness index of Chinn and Ito appears to have lower variability in this shorter sample because since the creation of the EMU the index has been nearly constant at the level of highest capital openness within the eurozone countries.
-To deal with this shortcoming, in the following set of regressions we use a de facto financial integration indicator (finopen1) built as the sum of net assets and net liabilities divided by GDP in place of the Chinn and Ito index.
+For example, the financial openness index of Chinn and Ito appears to have lower variability in this shorter sample because since the creation of the EMU the index has been nearly constant at the level of highest capital openness within the Eurozone countries.
+To deal with this shortcoming, in the following set of regressions we use a De\Facto financial integration indicator (finopen1) built as the sum of net assets and net liabilities divided by GDP in place of the Chinn and Ito index.
 As for REEX, the indicator is included with a lag in the estimates in order to avoid possible endogeneity (here due to the fact that the numerator of the ratio comes from the balance of payments financial account component).
-As we show in this paragraph, the use of this second financial integration indicator does not weaken the previous findings because it also performs very well in the full sample (i.e. from 1986), providing similar results and conclusions.
-See Table2, in the Appendix.
+As we show in this paragraph, the use of this second financial integration indicator does not weaken the previous findings because it performs very well also in the full sample (i.e. from 1986), providing similar results and conclusions.

-32 Belke and Dreger (2013) a find a negative coefficient of fiscal deficit in three periphery countries in a similar time sample, although their fiscal indicator is the level of government debt and not the deficit.
+&lt;sup>31 Belke and Dreger (2013) a find a negative coefficient of fiscal deficit in three periphery countries in a similar time sample, although their fiscal indicator is the level of government debt and not the deficit.